emqx/emqx-docs/en_US/data-integration/data-bridge-azure-event-hub.md

 Check the running status of the data bridge and there should be one new outgoing message.

-Check whether messages are written into the configured Event Hub in the Azure Portal dashboard.
+Check whether messages are written into the configured Event Hub using any Kafka-compatible consumer.